Country Report: Overview of the main changes since the previous report update Last updated: 14/05/21

-- Specific centres for uncooperative asylum seekers: The new legislation of March 2019 introduced a legal basis for the creation of specific centres for uncooperative asylum seekers. i.e. those who endanger public security and order or who seriously disrupt the normal operation of the federal asylum centres may be accommodated there.
-However, the only supervised centre which was operating in Les Verrières, Canton of Neuchâtel, was temporarily closed on 1 September 2019, while the plans to establish a second centre is on hold due to the low numbers of applicants.
+- Re-opening of specialized facility “Les Verrières”: The new legislation of March 2019 introduced a legal basis for the creation of specific centres for uncooperative asylum seekers. i.e. those who endanger public security and order or who seriously disrupt the normal operation of the federal asylum centres may be accommodated there for two weeks (extendable to one month).
+During 2020, no such facility was in function since the only centre of this kind was temporarily closed on 1 September 2019.
+In February 2021, however, the SEM has decided to re-open it.

 Detention of asylum seekers

 - Lack of access to legal representation in detention: Under the new asylum procedure, all asylum seekers are systematically assigned a legal representative.
 This is not the case, in practice, for people lodging asylum applications while in detention or in prison.
 Despite case law of the Federal Administrative Court finding that legal representation must be guaranteed in those cases, the SEM still does not systematically provide for legal representation in the asylum procedure.
 Access to legal advice and representation concerning the ordering of immigration detention also remains a critical point as national law does not provide for legal representation in detention procedures and access to legal advice is very limited in practice.